 - The unique content that is necessary for your website.

-- What functions your website will need to perform, especially if those are different than the standard functions available on every website.
+- What functions will your website need to perform, especially if those are different from the standard functions available on every website?

 Quality and Expertise

 When you pay for a website designer, you’re paying for their quality and expertise.
 It’s not just about their time or the actual costs for the website.
-It’s also about the end experience–and that’s something you have to take into consideration when setting your budget.
+It’s also about the end experience–and that’s something you must consider when setting your budget.
 Decide what quality means for your website and insist on it through the development process.

 Sharing Your Budget